jamesAlhassan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner script -  a script that changes the owner of the file hello to the user betty.

 4-empty script - a script that creates an empty file called hello.

+5-execute script - a script that adds execute permission to the owner of the file hello.